 In February 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965), Employee Benefit Plan Master Trust Reporting ("ASU 2017-06").
 ASU 2017-06 relates primarily to the reporting by an employee benefit plan (a plan) for its interest in a master trust.
 A master trust is a trust for which a regulated financial institution (bank, trust company, or similar financial institution that is regulated, supervised, and subject to periodic examination by a state or federal agency) serves as a trustee or custodian and in which assets of more than one plan sponsored by a single employer or by a group of employers under common control are held.
-Under Topic 960, investments in master trusts are presented in a single line item in the statement of net assets available for benefits.
-Similar guidance is not provided in Topic 962 or 965, which has resulted in diversity in practice.
 For each master trust in which a plan holds an interest, the amendments in ASU 2017-06 require a plan's interest in that master trust and any change in that interest to be presented in separate line items in the statement of net assets available for benefits and in the statement of changes in net assets available for benefits, respectively.
+ASU 2017-06 also requires disclosure of the master trust other assets and liabilities on a gross basis and the dollar amount of the plan's interest in each balance.
 The amendments in ASU 2017-06 are effective for fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
 An entity should apply the amendments in ASU 2017-06 retrospectively to each period for which financial statements are presented.
 Plan management does not expect this standard to have a material impact on the Plan's Financial Statements and has elected not to early adopt this standard.